saint-13/Linux_Dynamic_Wallpapers/README.md

        sudo bash ./install.sh

-3. change your wallpaper from setting>Backgrounds
+3. change your wallpaper from: settings > Backgrounds

 4. that's it. enjoy!